JoWilks25/food-expiry-tracking/README.md

 ### TODO

 - Connect Add Modal to Storage

 - Connect Edit to Modal to Storage
 - Add Delete Button (UI & Logic)
 - Add Ate or Wasted Button (UI & Logic)
 - Add Ate & Wasted Filter (UI & Logic)
 - Add upload button for receipt pdfs (UI & Logic)
 - Add scrape items from receipt button (UI & Logic)
+- Add Notifications (hardcoded day before etc)
+- Add Ability to adjust notifications (Date and time)

 ### Architectural Questions

 - What should I do with Id's?
-  - Potentially add them in manually... requiring I keep a count of the next free id
+  - when save to storage, always save as sorted by id
+  - keep separate key in storage that tracks last used id (i.e. highest id no)
 - Decided that deleting will be a form of archiving i.e. changing state to 'deleted'

+- Notifications